T2VAttack: Adversarial Attack on Text-to-Video Diffusion Models: Conclusion

 \section{Conclusion}

-This paper presents a pilot investigation into adversarial attacks on Text-to-Video diffusion models.
-We propose two prompt perturbation approaches, T2VAttack-S and T2VAttack-I, and evaluate them across two attack objectives that target semantic fidelity and temporal dynamics.
-Our experimental results reveal that even minor modifications can significantly induce semantic shifts or degenerate temporal dynamics in the generated videos, exposing critical vulnerabilities within current T2V models.
-Despite the simplicity of our methods, these findings underscore the urgent need to improve adversarial robustness in T2V generation.
-Future work should focus on developing effective countermeasures to mitigate such adversarial threats, thereby ensuring safer and more reliable content generation for real-world applications.
+This paper presents a systematic investigation into the adversarial robustness of Text-to-Video diffusion models.
+We formalize textual adversarial attacks on T2V generation as a unified optimization problem, instantiate it with semantic and temporal objectives, and propose two black-box attack methods, T2VAttack-S and T2VAttack-I, together with the curated T2VAttackBench benchmark.
+Our experimental results reveal that even single-word modifications can induce significant semantic shifts or degraded temporal dynamics in the generated videos.
+Despite the simplicity of our methods, these findings expose critical vulnerabilities in the cross-modal alignment and temporal modeling of current T2V models, underscoring the urgent need to improve their adversarial robustness.
+Future work should focus on developing effective countermeasures to mitigate such adversarial threats, thereby ensuring safer and more reliable video generation in real-world applications.